- CALCULATORS - IMAGING

 colors for the spectral types are also user definable.
 The stars

 plotted magnitudes are scaled according to the zoom level.
-The daytime

 sky mode is pleasant to view, the moon phase calendar and its appearance